THE EVERWALK BLOG

 Walk It Out: A Mile a Day for Mental Health

 The news is brutal right now: war, disease, climate change, shootings.
-It is hard not feel some sense of anxiety, despression, or stress.
+It is hard not to feel some sense of anxiety, depression, or stress.
 Here at EverWalk, we advocate walking to help ease the stress and anxiety so many are feeling these days.
 OUR MENTAL HEALTH When...

 read more